Radio impulsive events in quiet solar corona and Axion Quark Nugget Dark Matter: The AQN model: application to the solar corona heating

-Finally, as stated in item {\bf 6}, the temporal modulation of the EUV irradiance over a solar cycle is very small and does not exceed a factor $\sim 3$, as opposed to the much dramatic changes in Solar activity with modulations on the level of $10^2$ over the same time scale.
-This suggests that the energy injection from the nanoflares is weakly related to the Solar activity, which is in contradiction with the picture where magnetic reconnection plays an essential role in the formation and dynamics of the nanoflares.
-This is, however, consistent with our interpretation of nanoflares being associated with AQN annihilation events representing the main source of the EUV irradiance.
+Finally, as stated in item {\bf 6}, the temporal modulation of the EUV irradiance over a solar cycle is very small and does not exceed a factor $\sim 3$, as opposed to the much dramatic changes in Solar activity, with modulations on the level of $10^2$ over the same time scale.
+This suggests that the energy injection from the nanoflares is weakly related to solar activity, which is in contradiction with the picture where magnetic reconnection modulated by the Sun activity plays an essential role in the formation and dynamics of nanoflares.
+This is, however, consistent with our interpretation of nanoflares being associated with AQN annihilation events, as an external cause of the main source of the EUV irradiance.